Auxiliary Sailing Endorsement (Digital Edition)

 - Sailing Terms and Definitions

-This Coast Guard Sailing Certification course satisfies the examination requirement for the Sailing Endorsement.
+This Coast Guard sailing certification online course satisfies the examination requirement for the Sailing Endorsement.
 Students who successfully complete the course will be awarded a certificate that will be accepted in lieu of the standard Coast Guard examination!

 To add the Sailing Endorsement onto a Master Inland or Mate Near Coastal License you must document at least 180 days on a sail or auxiliary sailing vessel.
 To add the Sailing Endorsement onto a Master Near Coastal License you must document at least 360 days on a sail or auxiliary sailing vessel.